wtalioy/EulerGuard/plan.md

   ```
 - **Prompt 设计**：
   ```
-  You are EulerGuard's AI assistant for kernel security.
+  You are Aegis's AI assistant for kernel security.
   Parse the user's intent from their natural language input.

   User Input: "{{input}}"